heinasmaki/colorplane/README.md

 # colorplane
 Spin model simulator for plane colorings.

-The source code in the folder "src" is subject to the GCC 3.0 License.
+The source code in the folder "src" is subject to the GPL 3.0 License.

 The associated materials in the folder "materials" are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.